 History of the Elkhart Art League

-In 1966, the League raised funds to remodel the former dressing room building of High Dive Park at 511 Baldwin St. The building was leased through the Elkhart Parks and Recreation Department for use as our headquarters and class rooms.
+In 1966, the League raised funds to remodel the former dressing room building of High Dive Park at 511-C Baldwin St. The building was leased the building through the Elkhart Parks and Recreation Department for use as our headquarters and class rooms until 2015.

 In 2015, the Elkhart Art League moved to its current location inside the former train station in downtown Elkhart.